1998 Alabama Crimson Tide football team: BYU

-The Crimson Tide debut a new east side upper deck and 81 new sky boxes in Bryant-Denny Stadium which set the attendance mark to 83,818.
-This record-breaking crowd watched as Shaun Alexander scored five touchdowns as the Crimson Tide held on to beat BYU.
+The Crimson Tide debuted a new east-side upper deck and 81 new skyboxes at Bryant-Denny Stadium, helping set a new attendance record of 83,818.
+Along with the stadium renovations, Alabama unveiled a new wide-open offense.
+The record-breaking crowd watched Shaun Alexander score five touchdowns, leading the Crimson Tide to a 38-31 victory over BYU.